 \subsection{The category of smooth manifolds and tubular neighborhoods}

 \begin{defn} Let $\Mansm$ refer to the category of smooth compact $G$-manifolds with corners, and smooth equivariant maps.
-The morphisms from $M_0$ to $M_1$ are the simplicial set $\Sm(M_0,M_1)$ whose $p$-simplices are equivariant smooth maps Let $\Man$ refer to the subcategory with the same objects, but where the morphism spaces are restricted to the subspace
+The space of morphisms from $M_0$ to $M_1$ is the simplicial set $\Sm(M_0,M_1)$ whose $p$-simplices are equivariant smooth maps Let $\Man$ be the subcategory with the same objects, but where the morphism spaces are the subspaces

 of those smooth maps that are smooth embeddings. \end{defn}

 One can show that these mapping spaces are Kan complexes, equivalent to the singular simplices of the spaces of smooth maps or of embeddings with the $C^\infty$ topology.